seed-rs/seed-rs.org/crate/guides/0.7.0/attributes.md

 ## Future

-Macro `style!` will be replaced with _Seed Style_.
+Macro `style!` will be replaced with [Seed Style](https://seed-style-hooks.netlify.app/home).

-Seed Style is basically typed inline CSS on steroids.
+[Seed Style](https://seed-style-hooks.netlify.app/home) is basically typed inline CSS on steroids.
 It allows you to write also pseudo-classes like `:hover` directly in your Rust elements so it eliminates the need to write standalone style files.
 And there are many more useful features.

 # attrs!